hhucn/docker-gravedigger/README.md

 1. Modify `whitelist.txt` to your needs.
 Here you can store a [regex](https://docs.python.org/3/library/re.html#regular-expression-syntax), which is interpreted by Python.
 Matching containers will not be removed.
-For example, if you want to keep all containers starting with "dbas_", e.g.
-   "dbas_web_1" or "dbas_db_1", you have to add "dbas_" to the whitelist.
+For example, if you want to keep all containers containing the substring "dbas_", e.g.  "dbas_web_1" or "dbas_db_1", you have to add "dbas_" to the whitelist.
 Reads one line at a time.
 Here is a sample whitelist.txt-file:
     ```
     dbas_
     pleasedontstopme